tendermint/atom_one/README.md

 The PHOTON shall be whitelisted as transaction fee payments for the Cosmos Hub and all ICS1 and ICS2 hosted blockchains.

-If the amount of ATOMs to become unbonded from PHOTONs should exceed 20% of the total staked ATOMs toward the Comsos Hub at any moment, the unbonding period for these ATOMs shall be extended such that they all become unbonded after 4 weeks from the moment of excess, and an additional week for every 5% that exceeds the 20%, so as to allow more PHOTONs to become unbonded to ATOMs simultaneously.
-This is intended to prevent large PHOTON holders from conducting a hostile takeover of the Cosmos Hub.

 ### Article 3.D.
 Inflation